StevenClontz/clontz.org/pages/0_about.md

 Steven Clontz is a [mathematician](/math/), [professor](/teaching), and [puzzle designer](/puzzles/) based out of the University of South Alabama in Mobile, Alabama.
+His scholarship includes research in general and set-theoretic topology, as well as the advancement of sociotechnical infrastructure underlying contemporary mathematics and STEM education research and practice.
+In the classroom, Dr. Clontz uses active learning techniques such as [Team-Based Inquiry Learning](http://tbil.org) to help his students discover mathematics for themselves.
 His puzzles and games have been published in print, featured at such venues as the National Museum of Mathematics, and included in MaPP Challenge events across the country.
-His scholarship includes research in general and set-theoretic topology, as well as the advancement of sociotechnical infrastructure powering contemporary progress in mathematics and STEM education research and practice.
-In the classroom, Dr. Clontz uses active learning techniques such as [Team-Based Inquiry Learning](http://tbil.org) to allow his students discover mathematics for themselves.

 ## Life